How To Set Up Vendors in QuickBooks Online

-In this tutorial, we’re going to cover how to set up vendors in QuickBooks Online.
-We’ll teach you to add vendors manually and import vendor information from an Excel or comma-separated values (CSV) file to QuickBooks Online.
+In this tutorial, we’re going to teach you how to set up vendors in QuickBooks Online.
+We’ll show you how to add vendors manually and import vendor information from an Excel, comma-separated values (CSV), or Google Sheets file.
+You will also learn how to inactivate a vendor if you’re no longer doing business with them.

 - Company name